 use SURF Filesender, to send the files to email@example.com (recommended)

 3. Request an embargo period - if needed

 Most scientific journals use plagiarism-detection software on new submissions.
 If your PhD thesis is publicly available through WUR Library, this software will flag your thesis as potentially plagiarised.
 Most journal publishers do allow you to publish part(s) of your thesis as articles, even when the thesis is publicly available.
 Make sure you mention in your cover letter to the journal that your manuscript is part of a publicly defended PhD thesis.

 If you expect problems with journal plagiarism checks, the Library can put an embargo period on your PhD thesis.
 During the embargo period, the full text of your thesis will not be visible online and will not appear in plagiarism-detection software.
 The embargo will last for 1 year.
-One month before the embargo period expires, we will email you or your supervisor to ask if you want to extend the embargo period.
+One month before the embargo period expires, we'll email you or your supervisor to ask if you want to extend the embargo period.
 If you do not extend the embargo, or if you or your supervisor do not reply to the email within a month, the embargo will be lifted and your PhD thesis will become publicly available through the Wageningen University & Research PhD theses database.
-You can send a request for a embargo period to email@example.com.
+You can send a request for an embargo period to firstname.lastname@example.org.

 To ensure that we can reach you during this process, please send us the following two email addresses: your private email address, especially if you will no longer be affiliated with WUR in the future, and the email address of a permanent WUR staff member associated with your PhD research, e.g., your supervisor.
 You can send these to email@example.com.

 You may also wish to publish your thesis data.
 This is not required by Wageningen University & Research, but it is required by some funders and journals.
 The Library can help you with publishing your datasets so that you can refer to the data in your thesis.
 More information on this webpage.